Jes Baker

 Jes M. Baker is an American writer, photographer, and activist, best known for being part of the body positive movement.
 She blogs as The Militant Baker.
 Her writing focuses on self-image, and topics range from body hair to rape culture.
 Baker founded the Body Love Conference, which held regional conferences in Arizona in 2014 and 2015.

 Early life

 Baker was born in 1986, the eldest daughter of a large Mormon family.
 She went to college in Arizona and Idaho.
 After college, she worked as a pastry chef, a psych-social rehabilitation specialist, and a mental health educator at a company that provides job support to those with mental difficulties.

 Career

 In March 2012 Baker began blogging, using the moniker The Militant Baker.
-Inspired by a body positive writer named Rachele who wrote a blog called The Nearsighted Owl.
+She was inspired by a body positive writer named Rachele who ran a blog called The Nearsighted Owl.
 Baker's blog features posts on equality, recipes, body positive language, DIY, notes on self-acceptance, the feminist movement, and empowerment.
 In her blog, she explores the connection between self-esteem, body image and mental health.